RubixDev/Inventorio/README.md

 #### Infinity Bow Requires No Arrow
 This mod fixes a Vanilla bug when you need an arrow to use the Infinity Bow.

+#### Totems of Undying activate from the Utility Belt
+Instead of being permanently stuck in the offhand, it will go off from any of 4 (8 with Deep Pockets) Utility Belt slots.

 ### Player Settings
 #### Segmented Hotbar